Search

 Most Popular Edge AI Hardware Accelerators

-With AI becoming a key driver of edge computing, the combination of hardware accelerators and software platforms are becoming important to run the models for inferencing.
+With AI becoming a key driver of edge computing, the combination of hardware accelerators and software platforms is becoming important to run the models for inferencing.
 NVIDIA Jetson, Intel Movidius Myriad X, or Google Coral Edge TPU are popular options available to accelerate AI at the edge.

 1.)
 VPU: Vision Processing Unit